mollerse/frp-article/article.md

 We see that we can print string when a button is clicked.
 In most cases, Bacon.JS returns a new event stream or property, but `.onValue` returns a function to unsubscribe to the events.
-Bacon.js uses lazy evaluation internally, only pushing values if there is subscribers.
+Bacon.js uses lazy evaluation internally, only pushing values if there are subscribers.
 For example, without adding `.onValue` (or other methods adding subscribers, like `assign`) no value will get pushed.